gardenlinux/gardenlinux/docs/tutorials/cloud/first-boot-azure.md

 ## Success Criteria

-You have successfully completed this tutorial when:
+This tutorial is complete when:

 - Your Garden Linux instance is running on Azure
 - You can connect via SSH